brenton-leighton/blstatus/README.md

-# status.py
+# blstatus

-A status monitor for [DWM](https://dwm.suckless.org/) (or any window manager that uses WM_NAME to fill a status bar) written in Python.
+A status monitor for [DWM](https://dwm.suckless.org/) (or any window manager that uses WM_NAME to fill a status bar).
-Compared to [slstatus](https://tools.suckless.org/slstatus/), status.py is capable of displaying more information.
-It also updates network, audio volume, and battery information asynchronously, rather than using polling.
+Compared to [slstatus](https://tools.suckless.org/slstatus/), blstatus is capable of displaying more information, and it also updates network, audio volume, and battery information asynchronously, rather than using polling.

 ![Example status bar](status_bar.png "Example status bar")

 ## Dependencies

-status.py is written for Python 3 and depends on the following Python modules:
+blstatus is written for Python 3 and depends on the following Python modules:

 - apscheduler
 - pydbus